meigwilym/RugbyRef/readme.md

 * Show game summary: scores & brakedowns
 * button to go back to Home Screen

+## Timer and Game Periods

+The timer should be seperate from the game management, i.e. the ref can call full time at any point he likes. so the timer should just run and act as advisor to the ref as to the game length.
+The ref is the ultimate judge.

 ## Further Ideas

 * About page, links to app on both stores for sharing